Skip to content

 # for now, just raise error if fields contain MICRO or MACRO

-if "ALL" in fields or "AVG" in fields:
+if fields is not None and ("ALL" in fields or "AVG" in fields):

 raise ValueError("Fields cannot contain 'ALL' or 'AVG' as field names.")